-REGN-COV2 comprises two monoclonal antibodies (REGN10933 and REGN10987) and was designed specifically by Regeneron scientists to block infectivity of SARS-CoV-2, the virus that causes COVID-19.
+REGN-COV2 comprises 2 monoclonal antibodies (REGN10933 and REGN10987) and was designed specifically by Regeneron scientists to block infectivity of SARS-CoV-2, the virus that causes COVID-19.

 The scientists evaluated thousands of fully-human antibodies produced by the company’s VelocImmune® mice, which have been genetically modified to have a human immune system, as well as antibodies identified from humans who have recovered from COVID-19.

-An independent data monitoring committee is monitoring all Regeneron-led REGN-COV2 phase two and three trials, and all trials continue to enroll patients.
+An independent data monitoring committee is monitoring all Regeneron-led REGN-COV2 phase 2 and 3 trials, and all trials continue to enroll patients.

 REGN-COV2’s development and manufacturing has been funded in part by the Biomedical Advanced Research and Development Authority, part of the Office of the Assistant Secretary for Preparedness and Response at the US Department of Health and Human Services under OT number: HHSO100201700020C.

 Regeneron has recently partnered with Roche to increase the global supply of REGN-COV2.
 If REGN-COV2 proves safe and effective in clinical trials and regulatory approvals are granted, Regeneron will manufacture and distribute it in the US and Roche will develop, manufacture and distribute it outside the US.